ViToni/LambdaBus/README.md

         lb.post("Hello Old World.");

         /*
-         * Publish a "String" event via the method reference
+         * Publishes a "String" event via the method reference
          * of the event bus.
-Using method references
+The use of method references
-         * avoids needing to "know" about the event bus.
+         * avoids the need to "know" the event bus.
          */
         postRef.accept("Hello Lambda World.");